KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     -----------------------------------------------------------------------------------
     :attr:`PRESSED`                       :struct:`Boolean`               Has the button been pressed?
     :meth:`SETTOGGLE`                     :struct:`Boolean`               Set to True to make the button toggle between pressed and not pressed, like a :struct:`CheckBox`.
+    :attr:`EXCLUSIVE`                     :struct:`Boolean`               If true, sibling Buttons will unpress automatically.
+See Box:ADDRADIOBUTTON.
     ===================================== =============================== =============

 .. note::